July Uprising: Fall of the government

 On 4 August, thousands of protesters convened at Dhaka's Shahbag intersection in the morning, obstructing it as a form of civil disobedience to demand the resignation of the government.
 This was followed by hundreds of casualties.
 The following day, the protesters called for the "Long March to Dhaka" in defiance of a nationwide curfew to press Sheikh Hasina to resign.

 The long march of crowded people to Ganabhaban forced her to resign.
 She, along with her sister Sheikh Rehana, then fled the country to India via military on 5 August 2024.

-Following the overthrow of the Awami League, the Revolutionary Workers Party of Bangladesh organised a student assembly to meet with the interim government and consult on the policies of said government, meeting with parties like the BNP.
+Following the fall of the government, the Revolutionary Workers Party of Bangladesh organised a student assembly to meet with the interim government and consult on the policies of said government, meeting with parties like the BNP.
 While the Left Democratic Alliance held a conference on 11 August calling for the reconstitution of the Election Commission to initiate national parliamentary elections.
-The LDA called for "an immediate overhaul of the electoral system, including the introduction of a “no" vote option, recall of elected representatives failing to meet public expectations, and the adoption of a proportional representation electoral system."
-In addition, as the interim government was formed in Bangladesh, it sat with various political parties on 5 October meeting with the BNP, Jamaat, Gantantra Mancha, Left Democratic Alliance, Hefazat-e-Islam, and Islami Andolan attending.
+The Left Democratic Alliance called for "an immediate overhaul of the electoral system, including the introduction of a "no vote" option, recall of elected representatives failing to meet public expectations, and the adoption of a proportional representation electoral system."
+In addition, as the interim government was formed in Bangladesh, it sat with various political parties on 5 October meeting with the Bangladesh Nationalist Party, Bangladesh Jamaat-e-Islami, Ganatantra Manch, Left Democratic Alliance, Hefazat-e-Islam Bangladesh and Islami Andolan Bangladesh.

 Death toll

 By early August 2024, the unrest resulted in a significant death toll.
 Initial official reports claimed 215 deaths, but a United Nations investigation later confirmed that at least 650 people were killed.
-In August, the Interim Government's Health and Welfare Adviser, Nurjahan Begum, reported that over 1,000 individuals had been killed in the uprising and more than 400 students had lost their eyesight.
+In August, the Interim government's Health and Welfare Adviser, Nurjahan Begum, reported that over 1,000 individuals had been killed in the uprising and more than 400 students had lost their eyesight.
 Additionally, more than 20,000 were injured, and over 11,000 were arrested nationwide.
 Among the deceased were at least 32 children, according to UNICEF.
 In January 2025, the interim government of Bangladesh published a gazette containing the initial finalized list of 834 recorded deaths.
 However, the actual number of casualties may be higher due to restrictions imposed by the previous government, which included barring hospitals from sharing data, confiscating CCTV footage, and burying some victims without proper identification.

 On 12 February 2025, the United Nations Office of the High Commissioner for Human Rights published a thorough report on the events that took place from 1 July to 5 August 2024, which suggested a death toll of 1,400.
+A list of 44 Bangladesh police personnel was published in October 2024 by the Interim government who died during July-August.